lucaong/minisearch/README.md

 `MiniSearch` addresses use cases where full-text search features are needed (e.g. prefix search, fuzzy search, boosting of fields), but the data to be indexed can fit locally in the process memory.
-While you won't be able to index the whole Wikipedia with it, there are surprisingly many use cases that are served well by `MiniSearch`.
-By storing the index locally, `MiniSearch` can work offline, and can process queries quickly, without network latency.
+While you may not index the whole Wikipedia with it, there are surprisingly many use cases that are served well by `MiniSearch`.
+By storing the index in local memory, `MiniSearch` can work offline, and can process queries quickly, without network latency.

-A prominent use-case is search-as-you-type features in Web and mobile applications, where keeping the index on the client-side enables fast and reactive UI, removing the need to make requests to a search server.
+A prominent use-case is search-as-you-type features in web and mobile applications, where keeping the index on the client-side enables fast and reactive UI, removing the need to make requests to a search server.